Boston Terrier Shedding

 Veterinary Care Schedule for Boston Terriers

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Boston Terrier.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings